 In response to the de-globalization caused by COVID-19, companies have suspended business trips and regulated the flow of personnel, leading to the sharply increasing demand for home office work and remote video conference.
 Educational institutions also launched online courses.
 When all information is no longer transmitted by face-to-face, but by voice, video, and E-Mail, all data must be transmitted through electronic devices.
 Consequently, the demand for data centers, cloud boomed.

 For such equipment, high stability is the system Integrators’ priority.

-Stable electricity supply is essential for an enterprise to establish a data center or any other industrial facility.
+When an enterprise establishes a data center or industrial facility talents, besides human resources, natural disasters, stable water supply and electricity supply are essential for the stability of the facility.
 To improve system stability, an uninterruptible power system (UPS) was proposed in the 1960s as shown in Figure 1.
 Nowadays, UPS is composed of battery packs, inverters and control circuits, with one end connected to the power grid and the other end connected to loads.
 When the grid voltage is normal, the UPS uses the grid power to charge itself.
-However, once the power grid is abnormal, the UPS releases the electrical energy stored in the battery to the load.
+However, once the power grid is abnormal, the uninterruptible power system releases the electrical energy stored in the battery to the load.

 |Figure 1||Figure 2|